-Sven Bjarke Guðnason
+Sven Bjarke Gudnason

-Sven is interested in field theories and especially gauge theories, their behavior at strong coupling and confinement.
-In the course of understanding the real physical problems, as many theoreticians his interest was caught by toy problems and tools along the way, such as (extended) supersymmetry, topological solitons, AdS/CFT, lower-dimensional theories, and non-perturbative methods.
+Bjarke is interested in field theories and especially gauge theories, their behavior at strong coupling and confinement.
+In the course of understanding the real physical problems, his interest was caught by toy problems and tools along the way, such as supersymmetry, topological solitons, AdS/CFT, lower-dimensional theories, and non-perturbative methods.